EternityForest/AnyoneCanDoIt/SoYouWantToUseLinux.md

 ## The Terminal

-This is the one that scares new users the most, but the good news is, you can just ignore it.
+This is the one that scares new users the most, but the good news is, you can just ignore it most of the time.
+Modern Linux doesn't require terminal use much more than Windows does.

 The console is useful for many things.
 The main thing is that a sequence of actions can be written and shared with others,and another great feature is that you can log in